digirati-co-uk/backup-elasticsearch-s3/README.md

 The host that the task is running on needs to be able to access the database host on the specified port.

-Also needs access to local Docker socket, so launch with `/var/run/docker.sock` mapped into the container.

 # Usage

 ```